MatthewPierson/PyBoot/README.md

 5. Run PyBoot whenever you want to boot the device
 6. Enjoy!

+## Upcoming Features

+- Custom bootargs

+- Ability to use a local IPSW instead of downloading the required files

+- More super secret stuff =)

 ## Known Issues

 - Very high storage usage after downgrading.
 Can be partially mitigated with a "Reset content and settings" (mobile_obliterator is called after the downgrade by successiondown but sometimes it doesn't run)